Stuck at home, and just need to get out of the city this weekend? Dive into nature, with a short road trip from Sydney.

-For the ultimate hassle-free and adventurous weekend away from Sydney, hire a campervan, and hit the road.
+Thinking about the ultimate trip away?
+Here’s a quick tip – try hiring a campervan, and hit the road for an adventurous weekend.
 There’s no need to pack a tent or any other gear and the options of where you stay each night are plentiful.

 Getaway from the hustle and bustle of Sydney and head to Jervis Bay, in just under three hours you will arrive at the whitest sand you’ll see in the world at Hyams Beach right on the shores of Jervis Bay.
 In this small village, you will feel the bliss sea breeze and the fresh air that’ll make you sleep like a baby.